 #2: Bump Up The Fresh Produce

-Vitamin C is both water soluble and sensitive to heat.
+Vitamin C is both water-soluble and sensitive to heat.
 Boiling veggies can cause as much as a 50% reduction in a food’s vitamin C content.
 If choosing to cook your veggies, then choose dry-heat cooking methods such as baking and roasting.
 Also, the vitamin C content in many fruits and vegetables begins to decrease with long storage times.
-Aim to enjoy your produce within 3 to 4 days of purchasing to maximize your intake.
+Aim to enjoy your product within 3 to 4 days of purchasing to maximize your intake.

 TTPTip: Kiwi, berries, tomatoes, bell peppers, potatoes, spinach, and broccoli are wonderful sources of Vitamin C that can be eaten fresh or prepared in salads.

 Emergent research associates our gut bacteria with countless benefits, including their role in immunity.
 Food sources of probiotics include yogurt, kombucha, kefir, kimchi, and sauerkraut.
 Here’s the catch: you’ll want to supply probiotics with their own food source in order to promote their growth

 If you find yourself becoming bored with vegetables, then add fermented foods such as kimchi and sauerkraut into your meals.
 These two products are made from cabbage, a naturally rich source of vitamin C and fiber!
 An added bonus?
 Fermented foods will boost your intake of naturally-occurring probiotics.
 Probiotics are healthy organisms (think of them as friendly bacteria) living along our digestive tract.
 Emergent research associates our gut bacteria with their role in immunity.